MarcWeber/dummy/README.md

 ROADMAP (STEP TO SUCCESS)
 =========================
-0) Create a nice logo.
-Suggestions ?
+reaching $20000:

+Start the project by creating fund raisers for each languages.
+When a fund raiser gets started this means I already have determined what needs to be done so that I can judge the effort.

-1) For each language which could be supported (see above) create its own fund raising page.
-Then start supporting the languages which get funded first.
+For each language which could be supported (see above) create its own fund raising page.
+Doing this already means a lot of work - eg identifying all problems.

+1) Carefully create a list of use cases.

+2) Carefully design the recipes / solver / software to meet the use cases.

+4) implement

-2) describe the package recipes & instantiation, how dependencies could be resolved and implement a prototype targeting [Homebrew- OSX](http://brew.sh/) and [Nix packaging system](http://nixos.org) which runs on linux, darwin, cygwin etc.
+4) describe the package recipes & instantiation, how dependencies could be resolved and implement a prototype targeting [Homebrew- OSX](http://brew.sh/) and [Nix packaging system](http://nixos.org) which runs on linux, darwin, cygwin etc.